 Your rooms are open, is it safe?

-Yes.
-We are located in a safe area.
-We also have guards during the day and night.
-There is a lockable store room in every room should you want to store your belongings there.
+Yes, widows have basket work screens and we are located in a safe area.
+We also have guards during both day and night.
+There is a lockable store room in every room should you want safe storage.

 The galagos make distinctive sounds at night and can often be heard moving in the trees or on the roofs.